cogent3/cogent3/doc/cookbook/annotation_db.rst

 Querying via the extended attributes field
 """"""""""""""""""""""""""""""""""""""""""

 A particularly useful functionality of a ``GffAnnotationDb`` is the ability to search the extended attributes field.
-This allows you to query for records that have matches to a specific string provided to the ``attributes`` argument within their extended attributes field.
+This allows querying for records that have matches to a specific string provided to the ``attributes`` argument within their extended attributes field.

-For example, you can query for all CDS related to replication:
+For example, we can query for all CDS related to replication:

 .. jupyter-execute::
     :raises: